Venezuelan City Launches Its Own Currency Amid Cash Crunch

 Venezuela's national currency, the bolivar, has lost the vast majority of its value in just the last year — and it is expected to continue to drop.
 "Inflation is projected to have exceeded 2,400 percent in 2017 and to rise to about 13,000 percent in 2018," the International Monetary Fund said in January.

-Prices have skyrocketed, making it hard for people to afford basics necessities such as food or medicine.
+Prices have skyrocketed, making it hard for people to afford basic necessities such as food or medicine.
 And even if people do have the money, it's hard to actually find enough cash to buy the goods.

-"People don't have bolivares to spend, that's why we have created bills of two denominations," mayor Solfreddy Solórzano told the BBC.
+"People don't have bolivares to spend, that's why we have created bills of two denominations," Mayor Solfreddy Solórzano told the BBC.

 Elorza has a festival that starts Monday, according to the broadcaster, and local authorities and businessmen were worried that the cash crunch would cause the city to lose business.